 Selling or delivering a handgun to a minor or convicted felon and other handgun offenses, such as receiving a stolen handgun, are felonies.
 These crimes can be penalized by a sentence that includes up to five years incarceration and a fine of $2,000, and confiscation of the gun.
 Additional details about handgun laws in Goose Creek could be discussed with an attorney who knows gun laws.

-Long Gun Firearms Laws and Penalties in Goose Creek
+What are the Long Gun Firearms Laws and Penalties in Goose Creek?

 The state code of laws deems it unlawful for the general public to possess, keep, carry, store, sell, give, lend, or transport a wide range of long guns, including military firearms, machine guns, sawed-off shotguns, and sawed-off rifles.
 Active and reserve members of the U.S. Armed Forces are exempt from these laws.